Personal statement and law school application tips

 How do I find ideas for my personal statement?

-I read the FREE Personal Statement Packet and I don’t have a tragic story to write about.
+I read the Personal Statement Packet and I don’t have a tragic story to write about.
 Now what?

 LAW SCHOOL ADDENDA TIPS